Harvey Weinstein must face British actress's sex trafficking lawsuit

-Noble is one of more than 70 women, mostly young actresses and other women employed in the movie business, who have accused Weinstein of sexual misconduct, including rape, in a series of incidents dating back decades.
+Kadian Noble is one of over 70 women, mostly young actresses and other women in the movie industry, who have accused Weinstein of sexual misconduct, including rape, in incidents dating back decades.